davidthewatson/davidthewatson.github.io/resume/david_watson_resume.md

 I help teams design, develop, and deploy software using lightweight process and modern tooling on emergent technology.
 My work spans desktop, data center, and cloud in medicine, robotics, and other domains.

-When I'm not working, I like to move through space and time outside on two feet or two wheels.
+When I'm not working, I like to move outside on two feet or two wheels.

 ## Experience